World Religions and How to Study Them

 The Pentecostal Explosion: Pentecostalism and Charismatic Movements

 Did you know that Pentecostalism is one of the fastest growing religious traditions in the world today?
-In this course, we’ll read about the history of Pentecostalism and Charismatic movements in the 20th century in the U.S. and across the globe.
+In this course, students read about the history of Pentecostalism and Charismatic movements in the 20th century in the U.S. and across the globe.
 That history is filled with interesting stories of speaking in tongues, divine healing, being “slain in the Spirit,” getting “the jerks,” and “holy laughter.”
-Here, you’ll begin to think about religious traditions, experiences, and how to evaluate religious claims and practices.
+Here, students begin to think about religious traditions, experiences, and how to evaluate religious claims and practices.

 Does Religion Belong in the Hospital?

 How might a Jehovah’s Witness act when his doctor tells him that a blood transfusion is the only way to save his child’s life, but his religion tells him it is forbidden?
 What action would an Ethics Committee recommend when a patient requests euthanasia on the basis of her Christian faith?
 In case studies like these, the intersection of religious traditions, ethical decision making, and health care is a hotbed of controversy and complexity.
 Using case studies (including suicide and refusal of life-sustaining treatment, and abortion and maternal-fetal relations), students examine ethical principles that commonly guide decisions in health care, and religious perspectives on medical care and ethical decision-making (including Protestant, Catholic, Jewish, and humanistic traditions).